julia-m-schmidt/julia-m-schmidt.github.io/mentoring.md

 I am passionate about supporting learners and professionals at different stages of their journey.
 Below are the current and past mentoring initiatives:

+### 🌟 Leadership Circle *(Coming Soon)*

+A leadership circle that turns early‑career talent from non-elite backgrounds into adventurous, empathetic leaders, through immersive soft‑skill sprints, 1‑to‑1 coaching, and a pan European network built for non‑linear careers.
+The Leadership Circle will help participants:

+- Discover hidden-curriculum skills (leadership, negotiation, recognizing biases)
+- Build confidence in navigating complex work environments
+- Connect with a supportive, cross-disciplinary network

+**Stay tuned for more details.**

 ---

 ### 🏛️ [German National Academic Foundation](https://www.studienstiftung.de/)